Sensitivity to Axion-like Particle dark matter with very-high-energy gamma-ray observations of Active Galactic Nuclei located behind Galaxy Clusters: Results

 Figure~\ref{fig:res_combineddatasets} shows the improvement of the expected sensitivity reach with an increased number of combined datasets, from a combined analysis of several datasets by a single IACT, \textit{e.g.}, 11 by H.E.S.S. or 15 by MAGIC, towards a combination of 41 datasets obtained by mock observations of H.E.S.S., MAGIC and VERITAS.
 For an ALP mass of m$_a$ = 3$\times$10$^{-8}$ eV, the sensitivity improves by a factor of about 3, reaching a ALP-photon coupling value of g$_{a\gamma\gamma}$ = 6$\times$10$^{-13}$ GeV$^{-1}$.

 A sharp decrease in sensitivity with ALP mass around 10$^{-8}$ eV is observed as the critical energy gets closer to the IACTs low-energy threshold.
 For masses of a few 10$^{-7}$ eV, the sensitivity weakens as the critical energy falls into the strong EBL absorption regime and consequent poor statistics of the data.
-Such an approach enables us to probe the region of the parameter space where ALPs can account for all the cold dark matter in the Universe via the vacuum-realignment mechanism~\cite{Arias:2012az}, as shown by the region below the black dashed line in Figure~\ref{fig:res_combineddatasets}.
+Such an approach enables us to probe the region of the parameter space where ALPs can account for all the cold dark matter in the Universe via the vacuum-realignment mechanism\textbf{~\cite{Arias:2012az,Ringwald:2012hr}}.

 To investigate the possible bias connected to the exact choice of EBL model we consider several up-to-date EBL absorption models -- Dominguez \textit{et al.}~\cite{Dominguez:2010bv}, Franceschini \textit{et al.}~\cite{Franceschini:2017iwq}, and Finke \textit{et al.}~\cite{Finke:2009xi}.
 Figure~\ref{fig:res_EBLimpact} shows the impact of the choice of the EBL model on the expected sensitivity for several considered datasets and all discussed EBL models.
 The impact of the EBL model is limited to 3\% below a mass of 7$\times$10$^{-8}$ eV, and increases to 6\% for masses up to 2$\times$10$^{-7}$ eV considering a stacking analysis of 41 datasets.